 - Apply the caulk at a 45-degree angle between horizontal and perpendicular.
 Make sure to squeeze hard enough to force the caulk fully into the joint.

 - Draw the tip of the caulk tube along the length of the joint as you slowly squeeze the handle of the caulk gun, working at a speed that is slow and consistent.
-The smoother you make the joint to start with, the easier... the job will be.
+The smoother the initial application, the better the end results will be.

 06 of 07

 Smooth the Joint

-Once the caulk is applied, the next step is to smooth the joint.
-Here's where the tape masking technique will make your job successful.
-Typically at this point, where tape masking is not used, the caulk would smear and spread onto both surfaces as you pressed the joint smooth with your finger.
-However, by using the tape masking technique in this tutorial, your caulk joint will be left with only a clean, sharp edge.
+The next step is to smooth the joint.
+Here's where the tape masking technique will make your job more successful.
+Without tape, smoothing the joint can leave you with smeared edges, but by using the tape masking technique, your caulk joint will be left with only a clean, sharp edge.